katiakwok/1340-project/README.md

 Background: An adventure game happened in middle ages.
 Players can choose their own characters.

 Description: In this game, players are required to escape from the castle.

+Some instructions for the game: Players can only go to the next room by passing the initial room.